-Sub Principles How we do this / How we achieve this Behaving with Integrity • The behaviour and expectations of Members and Officers are set out in our Codes of Conduct, Constitution, and a suite of policies and procedures Codes of Conduct for Members and Officers specify the requirements around declarations of interests formally and at the beginning of meetings, gifts and hospitality etc We take fraud seriously.
-Key policies are in place to prevent, minimise and manage such occurrences Compliance with policies and protocols e.g. Contract Procedure Rules Enhanced profile of Internal Audit Demonstrating strong A set of leadership competencies are deployed in each Portfolio and led by each Chief Officer commitment to ethical values Robust policies and procedures are in place, subject to formal approval prior to adoption by formal committees All contracts and external service providers, including partnerships are engaged through the robust procurement process and follow Contract Procedure rules regulations Application of the corporate operating model; working internally to promote high standards of professional performance and ethical behaviour to achieve organisational priorities and objectives Respecting the rule of We ensure that our Members and Officers fulfil legislative and regulatory law • We ensure that the full use of the Council powers are optimised by regular challenge and keeping abreast of new legislation to achieve corporate priorities have an Effective Anti-Fraud and Corruption framework • Our Monitoring Officer is responsible for ensuring the Council complies with the law and avoids maladministration.
+Sub Principles How we do this / How we achieve this Behaving with Integrity The behaviour and expectations of Members and Officers are set out in our Codes of Conduct, Constitution, and a suite of policies and procedures • Codes of Conduct for Members and Officers specify the requirements around declarations of interests formally and at the beginning of meetings, gifts and hospitality etc We take fraud seriously.
+Key policies are in place to prevent, minimise and manage such occurrences Compliance with policies and protocols e.g. Contract Procedure Rules Enhanced profile of Internal Audit Demonstrating strong A set of leadership competencies are deployed in each Portfolio and led by each Chief Officer commitment to ethical Our recruitment policy, training and competencies based appraisal processes underpin personal behaviours with ethical values values Robust policies and procedures are in place, subject to formal approval prior to adoption by formal committees • All contracts and external service providers, including partnerships are engaged through the robust procurement process and follow the U Contract Procedure rules regulations age • Application of the corporate operating model; working internally to promote high standards of professional performance and ethical behaviour to achieve organisational priorities and objectives Respecting the rule of We ensure that our Members and Officers fulfil legislative and regulatory Ψ ν , We ensure that the full use of the Council powers are optimised by regular challenge and keeping abreast of new legislation to achieve Tolky corporate priorities have an Effective Anti-Fraud and Corruption framework Our Monitoring Officer is responsible for ensuring the Council complies with the law and avoids maladministration.
 Our Constitution & Democratic Services Committee promotes high standards of conduct which are monitored by the Standards Committee